Salem Abdullah Al-Jaber Al-Sabah

+Early life and education

+A member of the ruling House of Sabah, Salem was born on September 24, 1957.

+In 1981, he received a Bachelor of Arts in political studies from the American University of Beirut in Lebanon.
+There, he met his future wife, Rima.

 Career

-Ambassador Al-Sabah has also been the ambassador of Kuwait to Korea (1998), minister plenipotentiary (1998) and first secretary to the Permanent Mission of the State of Kuwait to the United Nations, New York (1997-1998).
+Al-Sabah has also been the ambassador of Kuwait to Korea (1998), minister plenipotentiary (1998) and first secretary to the Permanent Mission of Kuwait to the United Nations, New York (1997-1998).

 From 1986 to 1991 he was the diplomatic attaché for the Office of the Minister of State for Foreign Affairs in Kuwait.

 Personal life

 He speaks Arabic, English and French.
 He is married to Lebanese-born former journalist Sheikha Rima al-Sabah, whom he met in 1983 when both were students in Beirut.
 They married in 1988 and have four sons.